 Maybe Nothing Phone 1 can combine all the best goodies and deliver a balanced phone?
 That’s great, but it’s also complacency, and not really a “less boring” phone that Pei is selling the vision of.
 Nothing is touting the Nothing OS as a differentiating factor, promising a clean Android experience where every byte is accounted for.
-For now, it looks more like a clean Android skin with some minimalist aesthetic makeover and a few tricks such as Tesla app integration.
+For now, it looks more like a clean

 The full extent of Nothing OS’ unique traits is still a mystery, but I doubt it can replicate the same experience as OnePlus once offered with Cyanogen, and later with Oxygen OS.
 OnePlus won loyal fans with the customizability aspect of its software and how it closely worked with its community to keep polishing the experience.
 Nothing doesn’t command that yet, even though it plans to build a closely-knit community feedback system that will even surpass the company-customer intimacy that OnePlus offered.

 Pei has generated more hype around Nothing than seems deliverable.

 Pei has promised three years of OS upgrades and four years of software updates for the Nothing Phone 1.
 That is already a few years short of what iPhones offer, the product Pei aims to surpass.
 Samsung has already upped the ante with four years of OS upgrades and five years of security updates for its flagships and is even extending the courtesy to mid-range phones.